SkyeHB/selfcare/README.md

 # selfcare
-A mood tracking application for android.
+A mood tracking application the web.